-- 1.1 The Council's Empty Homes Strategy approved in 2007 and revised in 2010 is based on a 5 step approach to tackling empty homes. - 1.2 The main change in the 2010 strategy was to recognise the need to put particular emphasis on empty properties that have been left empty for the longest time, are particularly detrimental to their locality and/or those that could alleviate particular housing need.
-Changing the aim from the 2007 strategy of
+- 1.1 The previous East Herts Empty Homes Strategy (2010 2015) was approved by the Executive in March.
+The strategy continued with the 5 step approach to tackling empty homes introduced in 2007. - 1.2 The main change in the 2010 strategy was to recognise the need to put particular emphasis on empty properties that have been left empty for the longest time, are particularly detrimental to their locality and/or those that could alleviate particular housing need. - 1.3 The aim was revised and a revised action plan produced to address the six objectives.